"Do you believe in miracles? Yes!

 - Division II Lone Star Conference Football Championship.
 West Texas A&M is up 48-38 with 2:55 left in the game.
 Midwestern State scores a touchdown in 49 seconds to make the score 45-48.
 They kick it onside, but West Texas recovers it.
 However, MSU has a time out to burn, so WTAMU tries to push, but they are forced to punt.
 The punt snap is over the head of the punter, and MSU return it for a touchdown with 55 seconds left, and it's now 52-48.
 A field goal will do nothing; WTAMU must score a touchdown.
 WTAMU take it to the 28 yard line.
 The first pass is deflected, the second play, the quarterback is sacked, the third pass is intercepted with 8 seconds left, and a knee is taken to seal the victory.

 - Topped two weeks later with the 2013 Iron Bowl, one of college football's most storied rivalries as Alabama Crimson Tide came in undefeated, atop the BCS standings, expected to win out and play for a third straight BCS title game.
 The Tigers play their rivals close up into the 4th quarter, tying it up 28-all.
 Alabama gets the ball back with little time left, but gets the ball within questionable field goal range as time expires.
 However, refs note the Tide running back stepped out with 1 second left, so they put the second back up.
 Coach Nick Saban sends out the kicking unit - which for the night had missed three field goal tries - with a freshman kicker for one more try to win the game.
 Auburn does the math - the kick would be 57 yards and can possibly fall short - and sends out a return unit in case that happens.
-The kick does fall short, Auburn's return man is able to outrun Alabama's kicking unit, and the entire nation goes crazy as the "Kick Six" gives Auburn the win and the division title, and knocks hated rival Alabama out of the BCS title outright.
+The kick does fall short, Auburn's return man Chris Davis is able to outrun Alabama's kicking unit, and the entire nation goes crazy as the "Kick Six" gives Auburn the win and the division title, and knocks hated rival Alabama out of the BCS title outright.

 - In the 2013 AFC Wild Card Game between the Kansas City Chiefs and the Indianapolis Colts, the Chiefs dominated the game early on, taking a 31-10 lead at halftime despite losing several players to injuries during the game, most notably running back Jamaal Charles.
 They extended the lead to 38-10 early on the third quarter with a touchdown after Colts QB Andrew Luck threw an interception on the first play of the quarter, and the Chiefs' lead looked insurmountable.
 But after that touchdown, Luck, who had been fairly inconsistent up to that point, turned his day around and the Colts got 3 touchdowns in the third quarter.
 Meanwhile, The Chiefs' offense, which had dominated in the first half, was unable to do much- in the third quarter, after that first touchdown, they only managed to get a field goal on another interception.
-Still, they led 41-31 at the end of the third quarter- then in the fourth, after another Colts touchdown and a Chiefs' Field Goal made it 44-38, and then with a bit more than 4 minutes left, Luck completed a 64-yard touchdown pass to Wide Reciever T.Y.
+Still, they led 41-31 at the end of the third quarter- then in the fourth, after another Colts touchdown and a Chiefs' Field Goal made it 44-38, and then with a bit more than 4 minutes left, Luck completed a 64-yard touchdown pass to wide receiver T.Y.
 Hilton.
 The game wasn't over yet, though, with Kansas City having plenty of time to score and only needing a field goal, but their drive was stopped near the Colts' 40-yard line, a bit outside of field goal range, and the Colts won, 45-44.
-The 28-point comeback made it the second-biggest comeback in NFL Playoff History, behind only the Bills-Oilers game mentioned above.
+The 28-point comeback made it the second-biggest comeback in NFL playoff history, behind only the Bills-Oilers game mentioned above.
 And unlike that game, the Chiefs-Colts game ended in regulation.

 - Chelsea vs Stoke City, FA Premier League, 17th January 2009.
 Chelsea were 1-0 down with two minutes left, however they equalized, then with seconds remaining they scored the winner.